-Subdivision (a) has been made subject to Section 721 because an expert witness in some instances may give opinion testimony not based on personal knowledge.
+Subdivision (a) is made subject to Section 721 because an expert witness in some instances may give opinion testimony not based on personal knowledge.
 See Sections 721 and 801.

 Subdivision (b).
 This subdivision states that evidence of personal knowledge may be provided by the witness' own testimony.
 This is the means ordinarily used to establish that the witness has personal knowledge.
+Of course, any otherwise admissible evidence also may be used to establish the witness' personal knowledge.